Welcome to the Ethereum Signature Database

 Function calls in the Ethereum Virtual Machine are specified by the first four bytes of data sent with a transaction.
 These 4-byte signatures are defined as the first four bytes of the Keccak hash (SHA3) of the canonical representation of the function signature.
-Since this is a one-way operation, it is not possible to derive the human readable representation of the function from the 4-byte signature.
-This database is meant to allow mapping those 4-byte signatures back to their human readable versions.
+The database also contains mappings for event signatures.
+Unlike function signatures, they are defined as 32-bytes of the Keccak hash (SHA3) of the canonical form of the event signature.
+Since this is a one-way operation, it is not possible to derive the human-readable representation of the function or event from the bytes signature.
+This database is meant to allow mapping those bytes signatures back to their human-readable versions.

 TOS and Licensing